Respawnsive/dotnet-maui-workshop-clean/Part 3 - Navigation/README.md

 1. Open `AppShell.xaml.cs` code behind and add the following code into the constructor under the `InitializeComponent();` invoke:

     ```csharp
-    Routing.RegisterRoute(nameof(DetailsPage), typeof(DetailsPage));
+    Routing.RegisterRoute(nameof(MonkeyDetailsPage), typeof(MonkeyDetailsPage));
     ```

-    This will register the details page with the route of "DetailsPage", which we used earlier.
+    This will register the details page with the route of "MonkeyDetailsPage", which we used earlier.

 1. Open `MauiProgram.cs` and add both the view model and the page as `Transient` so a new page and view model is created each time it is navigated to:

     ```csharp
     builder.Services.AddTransient<MonkeyDetailsViewModel>();
-    builder.Services.AddTransient<DetailsPage>();
+    builder.Services.AddTransient<MonkeyDetailsPage>();
     ```

-1. Finally, we must inject the view model into our `DetailsPage`.
-Open the code behind for the page in `DetailsPage.xaml.cs` and change the constructor to the following:
+1. Finally, we must inject the view model into our `MonkeyDetailsPage`.
+Open the code behind for the page in `MonkeyDetailsPage.xaml.cs` and change the constructor to the following:

     ```csharp
-	public DetailsPage(MonkeyDetailsViewModel viewModel)
+	public MonkeyDetailsPage(MonkeyDetailsViewModel viewModel)
 	{
 		InitializeComponent();
 		BindingContext = viewModel;
 	}
     ```

-### Create DetailsPage.xaml UI
+### Create MonkeyDetailsPage.xaml UI

-Let's add UI to the DetailsPage.
+Let's add UI to the MonkeyDetailsPage.
 Our end goal is to get a fancy profile screen like this:

 ![](../Art/Details.PNG)